ebiwd/EBI-Framework/README.md

 - Update visual assets to make use of contemporary web browser features for:
   - More consistency with print visual language
   - Enhanced mobile support
-- Pattern library for reusable componenets to speed development and reduce fragmentation (in progress, more targeted for 1.2 release)
+- Pattern library for reusable components to speed development and reduce fragmentation (in progress, more targeted for 1.2 release)
   - Page-specific header colours and images through metatags: meta-background-image, meta-background-color
   - Built in [pattern support through Foundation Framework] (http://foundation.zurb.com/sites/docs/grid.html)
 - Page lifecycle tracking: An improved meta-tag based model for maintaining and tracking content freshness, ownership, and intent
 - Regular updates: A versioning system for the framework to help track changes, features, and usage
-  - Scss support (optional)
+  - Sass support (optional)
   - NPM updating (optional)
 - Collaboration: A more collaborative code base (note this is on GitHub) to offer a better path for code collaboration and integration